theobald-software/theobald-software.github.io/content/_en/ecs-core/integration_with_nintex.md

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}

-Information about integration with Nintex in SharePoint On-Premise can be found [here](../erpconnect-services/sap-integration-nintex).
+Information about integration with Nintex in SharePoint on-premises can be found [here](../erpconnect-services/sap-integration-nintex).
 A complete overview of all integration possibilities with Nintex can be found in the following Whitepaper.